Eric is an educator, cook, and food writer from the Philippines. He writes about various topics relating to Filipino cuisine.

 - Add the liver spread, organs, head flesh, sugar, salt, and ground pepper.
 Stir and fry for 10 to 12 minutes.

-- Heat the sizzling plate (or metal plate), then transfer the cooked food onto it.
+- Heat the sizzling plate, then transfer the cooked food onto it.

 - Serve and enjoy.